Bad Dog! Or Are They Just Acting Out?

 Laziness

-You may think that you are cursed with a lazy pooch, but sometimes you canine’s lack of energy can be due to an undiagnosed health problem.
+You may think that you are cursed with a lazy pooch, but sometimes your canine’s lack of energy can be due to an undiagnosed health problem.
 In particular, an infection of heartworms can cause lethargy in dogs, and it’s also incredibly difficult to treat successfully.
-Sadly with many pooches losing their lives to this serious condition.
+Sadly many pooches lose their lives to this serious condition.

 Boredom